Public company: General trend

-However, from 1997 to 2012, the number of corporations publicly traded on American stock exchanges dropped 45%.
+However, from 1997 to 2012, the number of corporations publicly traded on US stock exchanges dropped 45%.
 According to one observer (Gerald F. Davis), "public corporations have become less concentrated, less integrated, less interconnected at the top, shorter lived, less remunerative for average investors, and less prevalent since the turn of the 21st century".
-Davis argues that technological changes such as the decline in price and increasing power, quality and flexibility of computer numerical control machines and newer digitally enabled tools such as 3D printing will lead to smaller and more local organization of production.

 Privatization

-In corporate privatization, more often called "going private", a group of private investors or another company that is privately held can buy out the shareholders of a public company, taking the company off the public markets.
-This is typically done through a leveraged buyout and occurs when the buyers believe the securities have been undervalued by investors.
+In corporate privatization, more often called "going private," a group of private investors or another company that is privately held can buy out the shareholders of a public company, taking the company off the public markets.
+That is typically done through a leveraged buyout and occurs when the buyers believe the securities have been undervalued by investors.
 In some cases, public companies that are in severe financial distress may also approach a private company or companies to take over ownership and management of the company.
-One way of doing this would be to make a rights issue designed to enable the new investor to acquire a supermajority.
-With a super-majority, the company could then be relisted, i.e. privatized.
+One way of doing so would be to make a rights issue designed to enable the new investor to acquire a supermajority.
+With a supermajority, the company could then be relisted, or privatized.

 Alternatively, a publicly traded company may be purchased by one or more other publicly traded companies, with the target company becoming either a subsidiary or joint venture of the purchaser(s), or ceasing to exist as a separate entity, its former shareholders receiving compensation in the form of either cash, shares in the purchasing company or a combination of both.
 When the compensation is primarily shares then the deal is often considered a merger.
-Subsidiaries and joint ventures can also be created de novo—this often happens in the financial sector.
+Subsidiaries and joint ventures can also be created de novo, which often happens in the financial sector.
 Subsidiaries and joint ventures of publicly traded companies are not generally considered to be privately held companies (even though they themselves are not publicly traded) and are generally subject to the same reporting requirements as publicly traded companies.
-Finally, shares in subsidiaries and joint ventures can be (re)-offered to the public at any time—firms that are sold in this manner are called spin-outs.
+Finally, shares in subsidiaries and joint ventures can be (re)-offered to the public at any time.
+Firms that are sold in this manner are called spin-offs.

 Most industrialized jurisdictions have enacted laws and regulations that detail the steps that prospective owners (public or private) must undertake if they wish to take over a publicly traded corporation.
-This often entails the would-be buyer(s) making a formal offer for each share of the company to shareholders.
+That often entails the would-be buyer(s) making a formal offer for each share of the company to shareholders.